abhijithmandya17/House-Prices-Predicitons/README.md

 ## Conclusion and Kaggle Score

 The final submission was a for the gradient boosted random forest as it had by far the highest performance on the public Kaggle score.
 Below are the best result for each type of model created.
-Note that set.seed was not used so results are not necessarily reproducible, these are merely the  highest Kaggle scores for submission using each algorithm.
+Note that set.seed was not used so results are not necessarily reproducible to the last digit, these are merely the  highest Kaggle scores for submission using each algorithm.

-* Multiple Linear Regression Model: 0.16147
+** Multiple Linear Regression Model: 0.16147
 * KNN Regression: 0.18731
 * Random Forest: 0.15169
-* Random Forest with Gradient Boost: 0.12534
+* Random Forest with Gradient Boost: 0.12433

+## Way Forward

+Given time we can explore the dataset in more ways.
+Log transformations of dependent variable as well as some of the numerical variables may yield some interesting outcomes.
+Certain other non-parametric algorithms like support vector machines and paametric ones like LASSO could yield better results.